EVPN Inter-Domain Option-B Solution

 Filtering Type:

 a.
-Regardless of the PEs using upstream or downstream allocated
+Whether the PEs use upstream or downstream allocated ESI

-respectively), the PEs in the Ethernet Segment need to
+the PEs in the Ethernet Segment need to correlate the

-correlate the identity of the PE advertising the ESI label
+identity of the PE advertising the ESI label with the

-with the Inclusive Multicast Ethernet Tag routes advertised
+Inclusive Multicast Ethernet Tag routes advertised by the

-identifying the origin of the A-D per ES route described in
+Section 3.1, around identifying the origin of the A-D per ES

 b.
 The use of ESI labels allocated from a Domain-wide Common

-Block (DCB) and the same label used by all the PEs attached
+Block (DCB) with the same label assigned to all PEs attached

-to the same Ethernet Segment may simplify the procedures.
+to the Ethernet Segment, can simplify the procedures.
 If

 that is the case, the ingress PE can program the received ESI